wmww/Pinecone/tutorials/1_setting_up.md

-# Setting up your Pinecone environment
+# Setting up your environment

 Disclamer: these steps will probably work on Linux, maybe even on OSX.
 As for Windows, I have no idea.
 Good luck.